monsoonmaelstrom/book2/book2.md

 “Pay attention to the magic stretching between us,” Liam tells me before quickly bringing his mouth back to mine.

 I try not to be distracted by the sensation of his tongue stroking over mine, and his hand gripping my ass as his hips press into mine, but I’m quickly losing focus to the feel of his body against mine.
 He moves onto his back pulling me on top of him, and I feel every hard line of his body beneath me.
 His hand moves up to caress my breast.
 The thrill of the sensation has me arching into his hand, moaning.
-Somehow, I’m still paying just enough attention that I see it this time.
+Somehow, I’m still paying enough attention that I see it this time.

 The magic between us flares, evidently in response to my desire for him.
 I pull back suddenly, gasping.
 I’m leaking magic.
 My cheeks go hot as I jump to my feet, moving away from the bed, from Liam.